-Turning Datadog's command palette from a basic page navigator into a unified search, navigation, and action layer — built with Claude Code, shipped to 38K+ active users.
+Turning Datadog's command palette from a basic page navigator into a unified search, navigation, and action layer — shipped to 38K+ active users across every product.

-I ran an internal workshop and research study across Datadog engineering.
-Eight pain points surfaced — all pointing to the same root cause: Cmd+K was a list, not a tool.
+I ran an internal workshop across Datadog engineering.
+Eight pain points.
+One root cause: Cmd+K was a list, not a tool — it showed you everything and helped you with nothing.

-No visual distinction between pages, actions, and entities.
-A dashboard, a service, and a settings page all looked identical — users couldn't tell what they'd get before clicking.
+Zero.
+A dashboard, a service, and a settings page all looked identical.
+Users couldn't tell what they'd get before clicking — which meant they clicked cautiously and frequently got the wrong thing.

 Ran a cross-functional workshop with engineers across product areas.
 Collected structured feedback from internal users on pain points, workflows, and aspirations.
 Identified 8 core issues across UI, UX, and vision categories.

-Instead of static mocks, I built a fully functional prototype using Claude Code — 10,365 lines of production React across 18 files.
-Real API integration with 12+ Datadog endpoints.
+Instead of static mocks, I built a fully functional prototype with real API integrations across 12+ Datadog endpoints.
 Real data.
 Real keyboard navigation.
-Stakeholders could use it, not just look at it.
+Stakeholders could use it, not just look at it — which compressed the feedback loop from weeks to hours and made the design conversation immediately productive.

 Ran internal research with Datadog engineers.
 Iterated on feedback — added product pill filters, improved entity search ranking, refined visual hierarchy.
 Shipped behind feature flag, then GA to all users.